AKEric/skinner/README.md

   * Skinner would be good compliment to this system.
 * [Zoo Tools](https://create3dcharacters.com/zoo2/)
   * Large suite of convenience tools/scenes across Maya, that includes rigging & skinning.
-  * Their [Skinning Utilities](https://create3dcharacters.com/maya-tool-skinning-utilities/) tool brings a lot of Maya's tools toegher in one spot, but doesn't have anything for robust skin weight export/import.
+  * Their [Skinning Utilities](https://create3dcharacters.com/maya-tool-skinning-utilities/) tool brings a lot of Maya's tools together in one spot, but doesn't have anything for robust skin weight export/import.
   * Skinner would be a good compliment to this system.
 * Others?
 Let me know.

 # Help
-Please log problems & requests in the **Issues** section of this github.
+Please log problems & requests in the [Issues](https://github.com/AKEric/skinner/issues) section of this github.

 I welcome all suggestions & ideas for improvement.
 As mentioned above I maintain this tool in my off-hours, and will try to address any issues to the best of my ability.